Tripperist/tripperist.github.io/_pages/index.md

 **Tripperist's Trips Tab** isn't just a list of destinations, it's a curated collection of **epic journeys** carefully crafted from our own adventures.
 From the iconic Route 66 to the soulful Mississippi Delta, experience the thrill of following in our tracks and creating your own memories.

-### Download Tripperist Today and Unleash Your Wanderlust

 [![Get it on Google Play Store](/assets/images/en_badge_web_generic.png)](https://play.google.com/store/apps/details?id=com.tripperist.tripperistapp&utm_source=website&pcampaignid=badge)

-Available now on Google Play

-### Connect with Us and Share Your Adventures
+Download Tripperist Today and Unleash Your Wanderlust

 **Got feedback?** Reach out to us at tripperista@gmail.com.
 We're always excited to hear from fellow Tripperistas!
 {: .notice}